-Monitoring/Audit/TA update during Q2-2023 (Apr-Jun): The City of Houston did not conduct any Monitoring/Audit/TA of subrecipients during Q2-2023.
+Monitoring/Audit/TA update during Q3-2023 (Jul-Sep):

+The City of Houston did not conduct any Monitoring/Audit/TA of subrecipients during Q3-2023.

-Section 3 hours update during Q2-2023 (Apr-Jun): There are no Section 3 hours to report for Q1-2023.
+Section 3 hours update during Q3-2023 (Jul-Sep):

+There are no Section 3 hours to report for Q3-2023.
 Actions to ensure both Section 3 Workers (25% goal) and Section 3 Targeted Workers (5% goal) are performing on Section 3 projects (DRGR activities) remain underway.

-Affirmatively Further Fair Housing action occurring during Q2-2023 (Apr-Jun): There are no new AFFH actions to report in Q2-2023.
+Affirmatively Further Fair Housing action occurring during Q3-2023 (Jul-Sep): There are no new AFFH actions to report in Q3-2023.

-Houston Public Works (HPW) continues to finalize estimated project budgets, scope of work (SOW), schedules, and spending forecast for four (4) proposed projects.
+During Q3-2023 (Jul - Sep), Houston Public Works (HPW) continues to finalize estimated project budgets, scope of work (SOW), schedules, and spending forecast for four (4) proposed projects.
 The four projects are Melrose Park, French Town Recreation, Cambridge/Ramblewood Park Recreation, and Turkey Gulley.
-The Cambridge/Ramblewood Park and the Turkey Gulley projects' scopes of work are pending, and the Melrose and French Town scopes of work are as follows:
+The Cambridge/Ramblewood Park and the Turkey Gulley projects' final scopes of work are pending, due to budget restrictions and the Melrose and French Town scopes of work are as follows:

-• Melrose Park project requires reconstruction to adequately convey storm water runoff.
+- Melrose Park project requires reconstruction to adequately convey storm water runoff.
 Improvements will consist of ditch regrading and re-establishment to the receiving points of the Harris County Flood Control District (HCFCD) drainage systems, replacement and resized driveway culverts, storm sewer outfall, and asphalt pavement.
-In addition, the West Frontage Road of the Hardy Toll Road will be completely reconstructed.

-• French Town Recreation project will provide ditch regrading and culvert improvement without underground storm sewer installation.
+In addition, the West Frontage Road of the Hardy Toll Road will be completely reconstructed. - French Town Recreation project will provide ditch regrading and culvert improvement without underground storm sewer installation.
 In addition, roadway improvements will include mill and overlay pavement with subgrade repairs as necessary, reconstruct driveways impacted by culverts, and improve sidewalks where are possible.

-HCDD has also identified one (1) economic development infrastructure project with a Subrecipient.
+HCDD has also identified a nonprofit organization, Buffalo Bayou Partnership (BBP) who will oversee one (1) infrastructure project as a Subrecipient.
 The project Marron Park Way, formerly known as Foley Street, is located between N. York and Lockwood Drives, on the south side of Buffalo Bayou in Houston's Second Ward neighborhood.
 The current scope of work is as follows:

 • Marron Park Way project improves the current infrastructure flow, by assisting road runoff to follow upstream and tie-in to a storm sewer line that outfalls directly into Buffalo Bayou.
 This outfall will be sized to convey the 100-year storm flows for Marron Park way and future development within the overall Lockwood South development.
+Project meetings are held bi-weekly.